 A customer:

-- provides identification information that is false, misleading, vague, or cannot be verified
+- provides identification information that’s false, misleading, vague or cannot be verified

 - refuses or is reluctant to provide the identification information required